 For more information on the full array of fishing, hunting and wildlife viewing opportunities now available around the state, see the regional summaries below:

 North Puget Sound

-A portion of the Green (Duwamish) River also is open, and there have been a few reports of anglers hooking chinook.
-The Green is open from Tukwila International Blvd. to I-405.
-Anglers fishing that stretch have a daily limit of six salmon, only one of which may be a chinook, and no more than three adults.
-Beginning Sept.
-16, anglers can also fish from the 1st Ave.
-South Bridge to Tukwila International Blvd., but must release chinook along that stretch of the river.
+A portion of the Green (Duwamish) River also opens Sept.
+1 for salmon.
+The Green will be open from the 1st Ave.
+South Bridge to the northbound I-5 Bridge.
+Anglers fishing that stretch will have a daily limit of six salmon, only one of which may be a chinook, and no more than three adults.

-Before heading out to the rivers, or out on the Sound, anglers should check the rules and regulations for fisheries in WDFW's Fishing in Washington pamphlet (http://wdfw.wa.gov/fish/regs/fishregs.htm).
+Before heading out, anglers should check the rules and regulations for all freshwater and saltwater fisheries in WDFW's Fishing in Washington pamphlet (http://wdfw.wa.gov/fish/regs/fishregs.htm).

 South Sound/Olympic Peninsula